 The old idea of analysis-by-synthesis assumes that the cortex contains a generative model of the world and that recognition involves inverting the generative model in real time.
-This has been attempted for non-probabilistic generative models (MacKay, 1956; Pece, 1992).
-However, for stochastic ones it typically involves Markov chain Monte Carlo methods (Neal, 1992).
+This has been attempted for non-probabilistic generative models (MacKay 1956; Pece 1992).
+However, for stochastic ones it typically involves Markov chain Monte Carlo methods (Neal 1992).
 These can be computationally unattractive, and their requirement for repeated sampling renders them unlikely to be employed by the cortex.
-In addition to making learning tractable, its separate recognition model allows a Helmholtz machine to recognise without iterative sampling, and makes it much easier to see how generative models could be implemented in the cortex without running into serious time constraints.
+In addition to making learning tractable, its separate recognition model allows a Helmholtz machine to recognize without iterative sampling, and makes it much easier to see how generative models could be implemented in the cortex without running into serious time constraints.
 During recognition, the generative model is superfluous, since the recognition model contains all the information that is required.
-Nevertheless, the generative model plays an essential role in defining the objective function $\mathcal F$ that allows the parameters $\phi$ of the recognition model to be learned.
+Nevertheless, the generative model plays an essential role in defining the objective function $\mathcal F$ that allows the parameters φ of the recognition model to be learned.

-The Helmholtz machine is closely related to other schemes for self-supervised learning that use feedback as well as feedforward weights (Carpenter & Grossberg, 1987; Luttrell, 1992; 1994; Ullman, 1994; Kawato et al, 1993; Mumford, 1994).
-By contrast with Adaptive Resonance Theory (Carpenter & Grossberg, 1987) and the Counter-Streams model (Ullman, 1994), the Helmholtz machine treats selfsupervised learning as a statistical problem - one of ascertaining a generative model which accurately captures the structure in the input examples.
-Luttrell (1992; 1994) discusses multilayer self-supervised learning aimed at faithful vector quantisation in the face of noise, rather than our aim of maximising the likelihood.
+The Helmholtz machine is closely related to other schemes for selfsupervised learning that use feedback as well as feedforward weights (Carpenter and Grossberg 1987; Luttrell 1992, 1994; Ullman 1994; Kawato et al. 1993; Mumford 1994).
+By contrast with adaptive resonance theory (Carpenter and Grossberg 1987) and the counter-streams model (Ullman 1994), the Helmholtz machine treats self-supervised learning as a statistical problem-one of ascertaining a generative model that accurately captures the structure in the input examples.
+Luttrell (1992, 1994) discusses multilayer self-supervised learning aimed at faithful vector quantization in the face of noise, rather than our aim of maximizing the likelihood.
 The outputs of his separate low level coding networks are combined at higher levels, and thus their optimal coding choices become mutually dependent.
 These networks can be given a coding interpretation that is very similar to that of the Helmholtz machine.
 However, we are interested in distributed rather than local representations at each level (multiple cause rather than single cause models), forcing the approximations that we use.
-Kawato et al (1993) consider forward (generative) and inverse (recognition) models (Jordan & Rumelhart, 1992) in a similar fashion to the Helmholtz machine, but without this probabilistic perspective.
+Kawato et al. (1993) consider forward (generative) and inverse (recognition) models (Jordan and Rumelhart 1992) in a similar fashion to the Helmholtz machine, but without this probabilistic perspective.
 The recognition weights between two layers do not just invert the generation weights between those layers, but also take into account the prior activities in the upper layer.
-The Helmholtz machine fits comfortably within the framework of Grenander's Pattern Theory (Grenander, 1976) in the form of Mumford's (1994) proposals for the mapping onto the brain.
+The Helmholtz machine fits comfortably within the framework of Grenander's pattern theory (Grenander 1976) in the form of Mumford's (1994) proposals for the mapping onto the brain.

-As described, the recognition process in the Helmholtz machine is purely bottom-up - the top-down generative model plays no direct role and there is no interaction between units in a single layer.
+As described, the recognition process in the Helmholtz machine is purely bottom-up-the top-down generative model plays no direct role and there is no interaction between units in a single layer.
 However, such effects are important in real perception and can be implemented using iterative recognition, in which the generative and recognition activations interact to produce the final activity of a unit.
 This can introduce substantial theoretical complications in ensuring that the activation process is stable and converges adequately quickly, and in determining how the weights should change so as to capture input examples more accurately.
-An interesting first step towards towards interaction within layers would be to organize their units into small clusters with local excitation and longer-range inhibition, as is seen in the columnar structure of the brain.
+An interesting first step toward interaction within layers would be to organize their units into small clusters with local excitation and longer-range inhibition, as is seen in the columnar structure of the brain.
 Iteration would be confined within layers, easing the complications.